 Have you made the decision to get dental implants?
 Are you wondering what your oral health care will be like after this procedure?
-Dental implant care is important to maintain your implant.
+Proper care is important to maintain your implant.
 No matter where you are in the process of getting implants or maintaining them, our team at Lovett Dental Heights can provide you with guidance and support.
 You can reach out to us to learn more about any concerns you have.

 In the meantime, consider a few simple dental implant care tips that can significantly make a difference in your oral health.